Feb 17, 2024

 Ideal for budget-conscious companies with limited design and development resources, these no-code builders simplify website creation.
 They don’t require users to worry about selecting the right host and updating the core software and plugins.
 Hosted by the companies themselves, these CMS platforms eliminate the need for users to select hosting services or update core software and plugins, making them easier to maintain and more secure.
 They also include SEO configuration options for small businesses and generally load faster than WordPress, making them superior choices for companies needing basic websites.

 For companies that want more flexibility than Wix and Squarespace, Webflow is a good candidate.
 It allows for more innovative designs and complex site structures than the aforementioned no-code builders.
 The software has a similar no-code user-interface, but with more intricate configuration options.
-Webflow mimics standard web development, but providers a user-interface as opposed to editing code.
-Webflow also offers an easy-to-use components feature that allows common website parts to be easily reused.
+Webflow mimics standard web development but provides a user interface instead of requiring direct code editing.
+Webflow also includes a component feature that makes it easy to reuse common website elements.

 Compared to WordPress, Webflow offers many default features that would require plugins when using WordPress.
 These features include:

 Like other no-code builders, Webflow hosts all the websites on their platform, and this provides better security - especially for less experienced developers.
-You will sometimes see people suggest that Webflow can’t build complex site features, and is only for "basic websites.", This has not been my experience.
+Some claim that Webflow is only for “basic websites” and can't support complex features—but that hasn’t been my experience.
 I think this is coming from users who only have a superficial understanding of the platform.
 I’m constantly surprised by the things you can do in Webflow once you learn the system.

 For companies that want more control and flexibility than Webflow offers, these modern, headless CMSs are compelling options.
 They offer developers the freedom to build what they want while making content easily accessible through APIs.
 This flexibility allows developers to build structured content systems and deliver them to any channel or device.